Present Continuous Tense - Usage & Explanation

 The population in this city is growing quickly.

-Stative verbs (e.g., know, like, believe) are not typically used in the Present Continuous.
+Stative verbs (e.g., know, like, believe) are not typically used in the present continuous tense.

 Work → Working